riceissa/issarice.com/wiki/music-log.md

                  Surprises", "Karma Police", "Exit Music (for A Film)")
 -------------------------------------------------------------------------------

+# Late 2008

+I believe I got a second generation iPod Touch right around when it came out, which seems to be [late 2008](https://en.wikipedia.org/wiki/IPod_Touch#Models); this is the only Apple product I ever bought.
+This isn't directly about the music I listened to, but I mention this because (1) this means my interest in music began around or before this point in time;
+and (2) I remember the songs I put on that iPod.
+I am sure I listened to Queen, and pretty sure but less confident about Led Zeppelin and The Beatles.

 # August 2011

 This is the summer before starting at Inglemoor; I remember constantly